mensbeam/Arsse/README.md

 At present the software should be considered in an "alpha" state: though its core subsystems are covered by unit tests and should be free of major bugs, not everything has been rigorously tested.
 Additionally, many features one would expect from other similar software have yet to be implemented.
 Areas of future work include:

-- Support for more database engines (PostgreSQL, MySQL, MariaDB)
+- Support for more database engines (MySQL, MariaDB)
 - Providing more sync protocols (Google Reader, Fever, others)
 - Better packaging and configuration samples